 Passport Requirements

-You don’t need a passport to travel to Turks and Caicos if it’s a closed-loop cruise that begins and finishes at the same port on the mainland US.
-A government-issued ID or birth certificate are usually all you’ll need.
+Most (although not all) providers do not request a passport to travel to Turks and Caicos if it’s a closed-loop cruise that begins and finishes at the same port on the mainland US.
+A government-issued ID or birth certificate are usually all you’ll need, but make sure to double check.

 9. Bimini, Bahamas (on a closed-loop cruise)